CISC3120SP18/SamplePrograms/Thread/README.md

 # Threads in Java

-There are a number of sample applicatoins that make uses of threads of some kind.
+There are a number of sample applications that use threads of some kind.

  - [../Design/03_26/Concurrency](../Design/03_26/Concurrency)